erin-dot-io/erinio/source/posts/2014-01-13-six-hours-in-copenhagen.html.md

 ---
 title: Six Hours in Copenhagen
-subtitle: Making the most of a quick "Hello".
+subtitle: Making the most of a quick "Hello"
 date: 2014-01-13
 tags: travel
 style: cover-image